 The Nebraska Association of Resources Districts (NARD) along with Nebraska’s Natural Resources Districts (NRDs) provides kindergarten through twelfth grade students with an opportunity to share their thoughts about soil, water and related natural resources issues.
 It also highlights the education outreach efforts of conservation districts and their state conservation associations, auxiliaries or agencies.

 A Poster Contest is held each year and the theme for the poster is the National Association Conservation Districts (NACD) Stewardship Week’s theme for the year.
-All entries must be submitted to the Lewis & Clark NRD and winners on the local level will be forwarded to the NARD on the state level.
+All entries must be submitted to the Lewis and Clark NRD and winners on the local level will be forwarded to the NARD on the state level.
 State winners will be sent on to the National Association of Conservation Districts

 - Any media may be used to create a flat or two-dimensional effect (paint, crayon, colored pencil, charcoal, paper or other material)

 - A completed entry form must be attached to the back of the poster.

 - Posters should be packaged so they remain flat when sent for judging.

 For more information on the Poster Contest go to: http://www.nacdnet.org/education/contests or contact the Lewis and Clark NRD.

 Land Judging is a high school competition that challenges students to gain a better understanding of soil structure and land evaluation.
 Land judging enables each participant to learn how to recognize the physical features of the soil, determine land capability for crop production, and evaluate management practices needed for proper stewardship.
 Soil, land and home-site evaluation provide a setting for students to investigate the soils in their region, the environment that surrounds them and their effect on their daily lives.